Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 A dynamic list, you are not chosen based on the length of time on the Register, but instead, you are selected based on your score and the needs of the State Department.
 A candidate may stay on the Register for a maximum of 18 months.
 If no appointment is offered and accepted within that period, you time out.

-In short, the higher your score, the more likely you will receive an invitation for employment.
+In short, the higher your score, the more likely you are to receive an invitation for employment.

 I hope everybody reading this gets on the Register and is invited to join the Foreign Service.
 As you can see, it’s quite an extensive process!